Secrets of Florence podcast episode

 A brief history of Florence

 Let’s dive a bit into the history of Florence, as I think it’s an interesting one.
 I promise not to turn this into a history lesson, just some points to give you a better understanding of what makes Florence so special.
-Like many other places in Italy, Florence was Founded by the Romans in 59 BC.
+Like many other places in Italy, Florence was founded by the Romans in 59 BC.
 Thanks to its location on the Arno River, Florence flourished as a trade center.
 The fall of the Western Roman Empire eventually led to Florence evolving into a powerful city-state during the Middle Ages

 Before we get to the good part, it’s important to mention that somewhere in there, we had the Black Death.
 The Black Death was a devastating bubonic plague that swept across Europe in the mid-14th century.
 It’s estimated that it killed 30-50% of Europe’s population.
 That’s a lot of people.